Can I insure a car that’s not in my name?

 Is it more expensive to insure a car I don’t own?

-You’ll probably have to pay more to insure a car that doesn’t belong to you.
-This is partly because temporary insurance policies tend to be more expensive than standard ones, and also because insurance providers may consider you a higher risk.
+Yes, you’ll probably have to pay more for standalone insurance on a car that doesn’t belong to you.
+This is because insurance providers may consider you a higher risk.

 Compare car insurance Get a quote